What type of dog coat is best for gun dog breeds?

 Have you a gun dog breed?
 Do you need a dog coat?

 We have a Labrador and as much as she’s never seen the sight or sound of a gun she certainly has all the natural instincts of a gun dog.
-So choosing her coat I did bear these instincts in mind amongst other things.
+So when choosing her coat I did bear these instincts in mind amongst other things.

 So what are these instincts of a gun dog and what makes in relevant in the choosing of a dog coat?